BuckRogers1965/AIAgentWorkflow/README.md

 # AIAgentWorkflow
 A python based AI Agent Workflow system that is dynamic and highly configurable.

+Just added a GUI to edit the config file called "config_editor.py."

 This project started after I installed the Ollama AI program and put a workflow on my local network.
 I downloaded a shell based example that used curl to ask the ai api "Why is the sky blue."
 This quickly turned into a python program that created agents by filling out templates using inputs from either variables I set, or the output from other agents.

 I noticed that I was duplicating a lot of code to generate these requests as I let the data pass through all the agents one after the other.
 So I set out to fix that.
 I wrote a program to duplicate the simple python program in a more robust and flexible way that was ran from a config file.
 So now I could keep the program the same and configure the inputs and outputs using a simple configuration file.